 Hollywood Feed and 9 Lives Cat Rescue will offer Halloween pet photos by a professional photographer from noon to 3 p.m.
 Saturday at the Hollywood Feed store in the Goose Creek Mall on West Jackson Avenue.
 All proceeds will go to help the animals at 9Lives.
 Also available will be cats and kittens for adoption and foster.
 (October 6, 2010)

-- Christine B. Arnett — 95, died Wednesday, April 7, 2010.
-A graveside service will be held Wednesday at 3 p.m. at Oxford Memorial Cemetery.
+- Nue Wimbish Turnipseed — 91, died Sunday, Oct.
+3, 2010.
+A graveside service will be held at 10 a.m.
+Wednesday at Oxford Memorial Cemetery.
+Visitation will be from 11 a.m. until noon at First Baptist Church with the funeral service following at noon.
 Waller Funeral Home is in charge of arrangements.